vigneshgit2005/Birthday_Message-Generator/README.md

-# 🎂 Birthday Message Creator
+# 🎂 Birthday Message Generator

 An interactive web application built with Streamlit, React, and Tailwind CSS for generating and personalizing birthday messages with various themes.